 My words fall on deaf ears.

-“Do you want a glass of milk?” which comes out a little too loud.
+“Do you want a glass of milk?”
+I repeat, a bit too loudly.

 My older daughter looks up at me with a frown.